Brandolini's law

 Brandolini's law (or the bullshit asymmetry principle) is an Internet adage coined in 2013 by Italian programmer Alberto Brandolini.
-It compares the considerable effort of debunking misinformation to the relative ease of creating it in the first place.
+It contrasts the considerable effort of debunking misinformation with the relative ease of creating it in the first place.
 The adage states:

 The amount of energy needed to refute bullshit is an order of magnitude bigger than that needed to produce it.

+The challenge of refuting bullshit does not come just from its time-consuming nature, but also from the challenge of defying and confronting one's community.

 Origins

 The adage was publicly formulated in January 2013 by Alberto Brandolini, an Italian programmer.
 Brandolini stated that he was inspired by reading Daniel Kahneman's Thinking, Fast and Slow, right before watching an Italian political talk show involving former Prime Minister Silvio Berlusconi and journalist Marco Travaglio.

 Examples

 The persistent false claim that vaccines cause autism is sometimes cited as an example of Brandolini's law.
 In 1998, British anti-vaccine activist Andrew Wakefield wrote a fraudulent research paper which claimed to find a relationship between the MMR vaccine and autism.
 The article was retracted, and Wakefield's medical license was revoked.
 Despite extensive investigation showing no such relationship, the false assertion has had a disastrous effect on public health, contributing to vaccine hesitancy.
 Decades of research, and attempts to educate the public, have failed to eradicate the misinformation.

 In 2013, shortly after the Boston Marathon bombing, the claim that a student who had survived the Sandy Hook Elementary School shooting had been killed by the bombing began to spread across social media.
 Despite many attempts to debunk the rumor, including an investigation by Snopes, the false story was shared by more than 92,000 people and was covered by major news agencies.

-Due to the rapid dissemination of information on social media, people are much more susceptible to becoming victims of pseudoscientific trends, such as Dr. Mehmet Oz's weight loss supplements and Dr. Joseph Mercola's tanning beds that were meant to reduce one's risk of developing cancer.
+Due to the rapid dissemination of information on social media, people are much more susceptible to becoming victims of pseudo-scientific trends, such as Mehmet Oz's weight loss supplements and Joseph Mercola's tanning beds that were meant to reduce one's risk of developing cancer.
 Although government agencies were able to prevent further sales of those products, millions of dollars had already been spent by consumers and fans.

 Another example dates to 2016, when Iceland's football team eliminated England from the UEFA European Championship.
 Nine months after the victory, the Icelandic doctor Ásgeir Pétur Thorvaldsson jokingly tweeted that a baby boom in Iceland had occurred due to the victory.
 Wide media coverage repeated this claim, but statistical analysis proved it false.